2024 Sankofa Guided Walking Tours

 Sankofa Tour Guide: Stanford Cross

-Experience a unique journey into history with our Living History Tour.
-Get an intimate understanding of Prince Whipple, the brave men who stood with him in signing the Petition of Freedom, and his personal insights into the debates for Independence and his service in the NH militia.
+Experience a unique journey into history on our Living History Tour.
+Get an intimate understanding of Prince Whipple, the brave men who stood with him in signing the Petition of Freedom, his personal insights into the debates for Independence, and his service in the NH militia.
 The tour takes you to significant sites of his life after freedom, including his family home and the First Ladies African Charitable School established by his wife Dinah.
 Discover the lesser-known side of Prince Whipple as an influential event manager.

 Register Here